ermusthofa/randomname/frontend/README.md

 # Frontend Service

 ## Overview
-Frontend microservice will fetch the random name from backend service based on https://randomuser.me.
+Frontend microservice will fetch the random facts from backend service based on http://numbersapi.com.

 ## Requirements